mmod/mmod-panel/README.md

  * Taskbar
  * DashToDock.

-For those of you who are wondering, the theme used in the screen shot is the Zukitwo-Dark-Shell Shell Theme; everything else is default Gnome on Debian Jessie.
+For those of you who are wondering, the theme used in the screen shot (found at [extensions.gnome.org](https://extensions.gnome.org/extension/898/mmod-panel)) is the Zukitwo-Dark-Shell Shell Theme; everything else is default Gnome on Debian Jessie.
 However, the author of the aforementioned shell theme has changed the name for various reasons to Ciliora-Prima-Shell - which can be found here:  http://gnome-look.org/content/show.php?content=165096

 ## Contributors/Translators